-A petit mal seizure is the term commonly given to a staring spell, most commonly called an "absence seizure."
+A petit mal seizure is the term given to a staring spell.
+It is most commonly called an absence seizure.
 It is a brief (usually less than 15 seconds) disturbance of brain function due to abnormal electrical activity in the brain.

-Petit mal seizures occur most commonly in people under age 20, usually in children ages 6 to 12.
+Petit mal seizures occur most often in people under age 20, usually in children ages 6 to 12.

 They may occur with other types of seizures, such as generalized tonic-clonic seizures (grand mal seizures), twitches or jerks (myoclonus), or sudden loss of muscle strength (atonic seizures).